 Agriculture is increasingly recognized as a critical element of New York’s economy and a key producer of fresh, healthy foods and renewable energy.
 Planning for Agriculture in New York: A Toolkit for Towns and Counties [PDF] highlights 80 towns and counties that have taken proactive actions to keep farming viable in their communities and protect farmland.
 Topics include agricultural economic development, food and public heath, zoning and land use planning, purchase of development rights, public education and more.

-Throughout 2011, we will be hosting a webinar series to help individuals and communities.
-Register today for one of the webinars:
+Throughout 2011, we hosted a webinar series to help individuals and communities.
+You can view the video recordings here:

 - Making the Most of Planning for Agriculture [Video Recording], February 16

 - Helping a “New Generation” Succeed in Farming [Video Recording], March 16